shaungt1/Shaun-Pritchard-Portfolio/designs/README.md

 # Welcome to the Design Section

->  In this section I'll be hosting my graphic, web, and video design projects, VFX, animations, Code based graphics and physics engines (Three.js, Animie.js, etc..) and other artwork that I have designed, built, or have drawn over the years.
-I started out as a graphic designer what's an associate's degree from Tampa Technical Institute.
-I have helped created popular brand logos for many businesses including Enterprise companies.
-Being creative is just something I love to do and I'd like to highlight my abilities here in my portfolio.
+>  Using this section, I will showcase my graphic, web, and video design projects, VFX, animations, physics engines (Three.js, Animie.js, etc.), and other work I have made over the years.
+As a graphic designer, I graduated from Tampa Technical Institute with an associate's degree.
+Since then, I have worked on logos for many businesses, including several Enterprise companies.
+My portfolio highlights my abilities in being creative, which I love to do..

-## Design
+## My Design

-> I have been designing for years and love creating.
+> I have been designing for 20 years and love creating.
 These are some of my designs based in multiple technologies.

  * Graphic Design
  * Video Production & Design